Cemputus/Database-Programming-Research-Project/SETUP_ORDER.md

 **Why first?** This creates all the tables - the foundation of everything else.

 **What it does:**
-- Creates all 14 tables (person, patient, staff, visit, lab_test, etc.)
+- Creates all 17 tables (person, patient, staff, visit, lab_test, cag, patient_cag, cag_rotation, etc.)
 - Sets up relationships between tables (foreign keys)
 - Creates indexes for performance
 - Sets up constraints and business rules